 Lou Tullio: A Real Erie Guy is the most comprehensive book to date on Erie, Pennsylvania's 6-term Mayor, Louis J. Tullio (1916-1990).
 Published by the Jefferson Educational Society, this book - written by Cory Vaillancourt - offers a revealing look at the life and times of one of the most significant and heavily mythologized politicians in the history of Erie.

 In partnership with the Perry 200 Commemoration, the Jefferson Educational Society published this written and illustrated history of the War of 1812, and the Battle of Lake Erie and Erie’s heroic role in shaping the nation.
-Five thousand copies of this work have been dispersed in the community with an additional 5,000 still available for sale at the Jefferson Society.
+Five thousand copies of this work have been dispersed in the community with copies available for sale at the JES.
 (30 pp.)

 A story of history and hope, Fortune and Fury details the lives of the people who earned a living on the shores of the greatest of the Great Lakes while revealing errors made as well-intentioned fishermen struggled to earn a living.
 The stories illuminate an amazing history as well as a hopeful future for a sustainable fishery and a pristine lake.

-Available at the Jefferson Educational Society and the Erie Historical Society
+Available at the JES and the Erie Historical Society

 The book will cover the economic history of Northwest Pennsylvania, covering Erie, Crawford, Venango, and Warren Counties including separate chapters on the major economic figures and the economic growth and uniqueness of each county from their birth to the 21st Century.
 Includes a special essay on the future of the NWPA region.
-(Approx. 200-250 pp.; scheduled for publication in Fall 2016)
+(Approx. 200-250 pp)